wp-plugins/download-shortcode/readme.txt

 == Upgrade Notice ==

+= 1.1 =

+* Add support for WordPress in a subdirectory
+* Regenerate pot file to include translatable strings

 = 1.0 =

+* Adds URL rewriting
-* Adds URL rewriting, more robust security and additional filters for advanced customizations.
+* Adds more robust security
+* Add additional filters for advanced customizations

 = 0.2.3 =